 They have many advantages for the couple that enjoys fishing together, or the family that needs additional space for several people to go out and enjoy paddling together.

 If you’ve ever had the opportunity to ride in a twin kayak then you know that it takes practice and coordination to get down the movements of riding with someone else.
-Embarking on a journey with the wrong watercraft will make your experience even that much more difficult.
+Embarking on a journey with the wrong watercraft will make your experience unpleasant.
 So just which is the best tandem kayak?
 We’ve broken down our top 10 favorites below.

-Any of these top 10 choices that you see above will get the job done if you are in the market for picking up a twin kayak.
-There are a few of variables that you should consider before diving into making a purchase which we will cover below.
-We will also provide you with an in-depth look at five of the top models in more detail so you know that you are making the right choice for what fits your lifestyle.
+Any of the three kayaks that you see above will get the job done if you are in the market for picking up a twin kayak.
+There are a few variables that you should consider before diving in.

 Size: Twin Kayaks are much bigger than single rider models.
 You essentially have two seating areas that you have to accommodate for, so expect that most twin models will come in a heftier size.
 Plan appropriately and make sure that your vehicle is big enough to transport one of these safely.

 Weight: Twins are heavier than single carriers.
 They carry double the person and often times double the weight load, so they are typically constructed of heavier and larger material unlike individual models.
 Again, making sure you have a vehicle that’s equipped to carry these is an absolute must.

 Purpose: Are you just looking to leisurely stroll around the lake for an afternoon?
 Are you an avid angler that just wants space for your spouse or significant other on the boat so you can get them involved in your favorite hobby?
 Maybe you are a former competitive kayaker and want something that goes very fast and is a main source of exercise?
 Identify what your primary purpose for the watercraft before making a purchase.